History of anorexia nervosa: 1613: Jane Balan – the “French fasting girl of Confolens”

-The case of Jane Balans, the “French Fasting Girl of Confolens,” was described in 1613 by Pedro Mexico.
+The case of Jane Balans, the “French Fasting Girl of Confolens,” was described in 1613 by Pedro Mexio.
 He noted that she “lived without receiving meat or drink for at least three years.”
 The condition began on 15 February 1599, when Jane Balans was around 10 years old.
 After suffering a fever and vomiting, she became withdrawn and weakened, refusing all food.